South Sumatra: Srivijaya

 The kingdom of Medang succeeded in capturing Palembang in 992 for a while, but later the Medang forces were successfully repelled by Srivijaya forces.
 The Hujung Langit inscription of 997 mentions a Javanese attack on Sumatra.
 This series of attacks from Java ultimately failed because Java failed to establish a foothold in Sumatra.
 Capturing the capital city of Palembang was not enough because the Sriwijaya spread itself in several port cities in the Malacca Strait.
 The Srivijaya emperor, Sri Cudamani Warmadewa, escaped out of the capital and traveled around regaining its strength and reinforcements from his allies and subordinate kings and succeeded in repelling the Javanese navy.

 In 1025, the empire was defeated by the Chola Empire (during the period of Emperor Rajendra Chola I) of southern India.
-The Chola Empire had conquered the Srivijaya colonies, such as the Nicobar Islands region and at the same time succeeded in capturing the ruling Srivijaya king Sangrama Vijayatunggavarman.
+The Chola Empire had conquered the Srivijaya colonies, such as the Nicobar Islands region and at the same time succeeded in capturing the ruling Srivijaya king Sangrama Vijayottunggavarman.
 During the following decades, the entire Sriwijaya empire was under the influence of the Chola dynasty.
 Rajendra Chola I gave the opportunity to the kings he conquered to remain in power while remaining subservient to him.
 Srivijaya's capital eventually moved northward to Jambi.
 This can be attributed to the news of the San-fo-ts'i delegation to China in 1028.
 Another factor in Sriwijaya's decline was natural factors.
 Because of the sedimentation of mud on the Musi River and several other tributaries, the merchant ships arriving in Palembang diminished.
 As a result, the city of Palembang is getting away from the sea and not being strategic.
 As a result of the coming of the merchant ship, the tax decreased and weakened the economy and position of Sriwijaya.